insightsengineering/teal.logger/README.md

 ## Usage

-For usage of this package see package vignettes `browseVignettes(package = "teal.logger")` or package website [insightsengineering.github.io/teal.logger](https://insightsengineering.github.io/teal.logger/).
+For usage of this package see package vignettes `browseVignettes(package = "teal.logger")` or package website [`insightsengineering.github.io/teal.logger`](https://insightsengineering.github.io/teal.logger/).

 ## Getting help

 If you encounter a bug or you have a feature request - please file an issue.
-For questions, discussions and staying up to date, please use the "teal" channel in the [pharmaverse slack workspace](https://pharmaverse.slack.com).
+For questions, discussions and staying up to date, please use the "teal" channel in the [`pharmaverse` slack workspace](https://pharmaverse.slack.com).

 ## Stargazers and Forkers